OpenAMP/openamp-docs/openamp/overview.rst

 RPMsg and Virtio
 ================

 Standardization of the IPC is promoted by the OpenAMP project through the use of :ref:`RPMsg <rpmsg-protocol-work-label>`, using `Open Standard Virtio devices <https://docs.oasis-open.org/virtio/virtio/v1.3/virtio-v1.3.html>`_ as a HW abstraction or MAC layer.
-This abstraction, using virtio, means that the implementer can optionally use :ref:`Resource Isolation<resource-isolation-work-label>` via a hypervisor, which is exemplified by the first processor in the architecture diagram.
+This abstraction, using virtio, means that the implementer can optionally use :ref:`resource isolation<resource-isolation-work-label>` via a hypervisor, which is exemplified by the first processor in the architecture diagram.
 The other two processors are in what is referred to as a hypervisorless-virtio setup because they are using virtio (virtual io) as an abstraction layer but without a hypervisor.

-The OpenAMP Proxy and RPC Service are higher level IPC components.

 .. _overview-proxy-rpc-work-label:

 Proxy and RPC
 =============

+The OpenAMP Proxy and RPC Service are higher level IPC components.

 The proxy provides file IO on the remote allowing access to the filesystem on the master.
 This provides a mechanism for remotes to access files occasionally without having to introduce a full filesystem on the remote.
 In the architecture diagram the center processor slave proxy's file IO from its master on the left.

 The RPC service provides for remote procedure calls from a server to a client.
 In the architecture diagram the right hand processor has the RPC server servicing the center master processor's RPC client.

-Read more about the OpenAMP System Components :ref:`here<openamp-components-work-label>`.

-In the future OpenAMP is envisioned to also encompass other areas important in a heterogeneous environment, such as power management and managing the lifecycle of non-CPU devices.

 .. _overview-proxy-rpc-work-label: